What is the Early Years Foundation Stage?

 How can you help at home?

-Talk about the numbers, colours, words and letters you see when you are out and about
+• 🔢 Talk about numbers, colours, letters, and words you see when you’re out and about.

-Plant seeds or bulbs in a pot or garden patch
+• 🌱 Plant seeds or bulbs in a pot or garden patch and watch them grow.

 Online Learning Journal Through Tapestry